intland/swagger-client-bootstrap/swagger-client-sdk/docs/TrackerApi.md

     BearerAuth.setBearerToken("BEARER TOKEN");

     TrackerApi apiInstance = new TrackerApi(defaultClient);
-    String outline = "ANY"; // String | Outline is enabled, disabled or any(no filtering will be applied). try {
+    String outline = "ENABLED"; // String | Outline is enabled, disabled or any(no filtering will be applied). try {
       List<TrackerTypeReference> result = apiInstance.getTrackerTypes(outline);
       System.out.println(result);